 The SC Youth ChalleNGe Academy program is a part of a nationwide, National Guard Bureau-funded program to provide a wealth of educational enrichment offered by the staff and facilities with the commitment to serving SC’s at-risk youth.
 The Academy conducts two, five-month long classer per year designed to help youth acquire the basic skills and education necessary to succeed in life.
 The eight core components studied during the residential phase: Academic Excellence, Life-Coping Skills, Job Skills, Health and Hygiene, Responsible Citizenship, Service to Community, Leadership/Followership, and Physical Fitness.
 Youth have the opportunity to work toward earning their General Equivalency Diploma or GED.
 Select graduates of Youth ChalleNGe have the opportunity for additional training in the POST ChalleNGe.

-POST ChalleNGe is part of a three year U.S. Department of Labor grant funded, test program focused on providing Professions, Occupations, Specialties, and Trades (POST) training for SC’s at-risk youth.
+POST ChalleNGe is part of the nationwide, National Guard Bureau-funded Youth ChalleNGe Program which is focused on providing Professions, Occupations, Specialties, and Trades (POST) training for SC’s at-risk youth.
 It is a five-month residential program providing vocational experience to select graduates of SC Youth ChalleNGe Program.
 Cadets live at Clemson University’s W.W.
 Long Leadership Center and attend classes at Aiken Technical College.
 The program focuses on expanding occupational skills, providing career and academic counseling, internship environments, leadership development, and employer engagement.
 Cadets who complete the program may earn trade certificates in areas such as welding, production, telecom and computer installation, and patient care.

 STARBASE Swamp Fox is a part of a national Department of Defense-funded educational program focused on elementary students, primarily fifth graders.
 The goal is to motivate them to explore Science, Technology, Engineering and Math (STEM) as they continue their education.
 The program engages students through the inquiry-based curriculum with its "hands-on, mind-on" experiential activities, and works with school districts to support their standards of learning objectives.
 STARBASE Swamp Fox annually conducts over 45 classes for more than 1,100 students.